manifoldco/torus-cli/npm/README.md

-# Ag
+# Torus

 A secure, shared workspace for secrets

 Secure and manage config secrets across teams, environments and services.
-Just ag set and let Arigato do the hard work
+Just `torus set` and let Torus do the hard work

-Sign up for the alpha: [https://arigato.sh](https://arigato.sh)!
+Sign up for the alpha: [https://torus.sh](https://torus.sh)!

 ### Disclaimer

-This release of the AG command line tool is meant to be a work-in-progress preview.
+This release of the torus command line tool is meant to be a work-in-progress preview.

 **We strongly recommend you do not use this tool in production**, though we encourage you to test and offer feedback as you see fit.
 We can not guarantee